Brittany Augustine

 Brittany Augustine (born September 19, 1991) is an American former professional tennis player.

 Augustine was born in Orlando to Sydney and Carol Augustine, who are both originally from Trinidad and Tobago.
 She grew up in Carson, California.

-In 2007 she made her only WTA Tour singles main-draw appearance as a wildcard at the Acura Classic in San Diego, where she lost to a 19-year old Angelique Kerber in the first round.
+In 2007, she had her only WTA Tour singles main-draw appearance as a wildcard entrant at the Acura Classic in San Diego, where she lost to a 19-year old Angelique Kerber, in the first round.